Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Data and Monte Carlo samples

 \subsubsection{Alternative signal samples}

-Several additional \ttbar\ and $tW$ samples are considered for evaluating modelling systematic uncertainties and for comparison with data. \paragraph{Samples for systematic uncertainties and comparison with data} \begin{description}[style=unboxed,leftmargin=0cm] \item[$tW$ PWG+PY8 (DS)] This sample is similar to the nominal PWG+PY8 sample but used the DS scheme.
-Combined with the nominal \ttbar\ sample, it is referred to as `PWG+PY8 (DS)'. \item[\ttbar\ and $tW$ PWG+PY8 ($h_{\mathrm{damp}} = 3 \mtop$)] This sample was generated with the same settings as the nominal PWG+PY8 sample but with the $h_{\mathrm{damp}}$ parameter set to $3\mtop$.
+Several additional \ttbar\ and $tW$ samples are considered for evaluating modelling systematic uncertainties and for comparison with data. \paragraph{Samples for systematic uncertainties} For the estimation of signal modelling uncertainties different samples are used, obtained with either different settings for the nominal \POWPY[8] generator or with different generators.
+The predictions obtained with these samples, with the exception of the samples obtained by varying the top-quark mass, are also used in the comparisons with the measured differential cross-sections.
+These samples are summarised below. \begin{description}[style=unboxed,leftmargin=0cm] \item[$tW$ PWG+PY8 (DS)] This sample is similar to the nominal PWG+PY8 sample but with DS scheme used for the modelling of the $tW$ component.
+In the rest of the paper, this sample is referred to as `PWG+PY8 (DS)'. \item[\ttbar\ and $tW$ PWG+PY8 ($h_{\mathrm{damp}} = 3 \mtop$)] This sample was generated with the same settings as the nominal PWG+PY8 sample but with the $h_{\mathrm{damp}}$ parameter set to $3\mtop$.
 This sample is referred to as `PWG+PY8 ($h_{\mathrm{damp}}$)'. \item[\ttbar\ and $tW$ PWG+H7] This sample consists of \ttbar\ events simulated using the same \POWHEGBOX[v2] set-up with the same settings as the nominal sample but interfaced to \HERWIG[7.1.3], which uses an angular-ordered parton-shower model, with the \MMHT[lo] PDF set~\cite{Harland-Lang:2014zoa}.
 This sample used the \HERWIG[7.1] default set of tuned parameters.
 For the $tW$ process, events simulated with the \POWHEGBOX[v2] generator using the same settings as the nominal sample were interfaced to \HERWIG\ with the same configuration set-up as the \ttbar\ sample.
 The DR scheme was employed to treat the interference with \ttbar production.
 This sample is referred to as `PWG+H7'. \item[\ttbar\ and $tW$ PWG+PY8 ($\pthard=1$)] This sample is similar to the nominal PWG+PY8 sample but used $\pthard = 1$ instead of $\pthard = 0$~\cite{Hoche:2021mkv,ATL-PHYS-PUB-2023-029}.
 It is referred to as `PWG+PY8 ($\pthard$)'.

 \item[\ttbar\ and $tW$ PWG+PY8 (mass variations)] These samples are based on the nominal PWG+PY8 set-up but incorporate variations in the top-quark mass by $\pm3.5$~\GeV around the nominal mass of $172.5$~\GeV.
 These variations are used to assess the impact on the measured differential cross-sections of the assumed top-quark mass in the simulated \ttbar\ and $tW$ processes.
 These samples are utilised solely for evaluating systematic uncertainties, as described in \cref{sec:syst:modelling}, and are not used for direct comparisons with data. \end{description} \paragraph{Samples only for comparison with data}